 Despite losing their throne, the Greek Royal Family managed to retain their jewellery and their standing within the international elite.
 As such, when Queen Anne Marie attended her father King Frederick IX 70th Birthday celebrations in 1969, she was still able to wear the Emeralds.

 In 1971, the Shah of Iran invited the international royal community to Persepolis for the celebrations marking 2,500 years of the Persian Empire.
 As close friends of the Shah and Empress Farah, King Constantine and Queen Anne Marie were invited.
 As everyone would be wearing their best jewels, Queen Anne Marie remarked to Prince Michael of Greece that she was bringing the Emeralds because ‘they were the biggest’.
 (See below)

 The Greek Royals are closely related to the other royal families of Europe.
 Queen Anne Marie is the younger sister of Queen Margarethe of Denmark & King Constantine is Queen Sofia of Spain’s brother as well as Prince William’s Godfather.
 Queen Anne Marie chose to wear the Emerald Parure to her nephew Crown Prince Frederick’s wedding in 2004.

-Over the years, Queen Anne Marie has been particularly creative when it comes to the pendants and the brooch arrangements, incorporating the diamond necklace she inherited from her grandmother Queen Alexandrine.
+Over the years, Queen Anne Marie has been particularly creative when it comes to the pendants and the brooch arrangements, merging the Emeralds with the diamond necklace she inherited from her grandmother Queen Alexandrine.

 Given the Greek Monarchy is now defunct and the Greek Royals will inevitably fade from public view, it will be interesting to see what becomes of this magnificent suite of jewels.